Is property still a good investment?

 Different areas, different prices points and different types of property have their own cycle.

-Clearly property investors must be aware of and prepared for these cycles.
+Clearly property investor must be aware of and prepared for these cycles.

 However, as we’ve learned over the last few years, it’s hard to remain positive in the middle of the flat period of the property cycle.